 - A crooked police lieutenant to Jack Napier near Batman's beginning: "The future?
 You mean when you run the show?
 You ain't got no future, Jack!"
 (This culminates in an Ironic Echo at the factory, when Napier kills the lieutenant with a single shot.)

-- Taken to ridiculous heights in Hot Shots!.
-One character, appropriately named "Dead Meat" Thompson receives a visit from his wife as he's preparing to fly a training mission, and what follows is an enormous list of things he has to live for, including his beautiful wife, that he's carrying his (unsigned) life insurance papers with him, and that he's figured out the real culprits in the Kennedy assassination but hasn't told anyone and has the evidence on him.
+- Taken to ridiculous heights in Hot Shots.
+One character, appropriately named "Dead Meat" Thompson receives a visit from his wife as he's preparing to fly a training mission, and what follows is an enormous list of things he has to live for, including his beautiful wife, that he's carrying his (unsigned) life insurance papers with him, and that he's figured out how to solve the problem with global warming and the real culprits in the Kennedy assassination but hasn't told anyone and has the evidence on him.
 No, he doesn't make it back home...

 - He also breaks a mirror, walks under a ladder, and has a black cat cross his path.
 Also, his kids are scraping asbestos off the pipes back home, so it's apparently hereditary.